Jzjsnow/navi-complexity/README_for_code.md

 ```linux
 $ python ESI_from_matching.py
 ```
 The output will be in `output/ESI`.
+The format of the output can also be changed by editing the script.

 View the output of the station-level ESI in python